vasveena/amazon-emr-ttt-workshop/docs/day3/emroneks/exercise.md

 ![ee - 20](images/ee-20.png)

-You can also check the Spark job logs by going to CloudWatch Logs (AWS Web Console -> Search for Cloudwatch -> Open Cloudwatch console -> Log groups).
+You can also check the Spark job logs by going to [CloudWatch Web Console](https://us-east-1.console.aws.amazon.com/cloudwatch/home?region=us-east-1#home:) (Right click -> Open Link in New Tab) and clicking on "Log groups".
 You will see there is a log group called "emroneks".

 ![ee - 21](images/ee-21.png)